cepstein/RadMoller/RadMoller_1.0/README.txt

 Events consisting of ee -> eey.
 The squared matrix element was	calculated using the Mathematica plugins FeynArts and FormCalc.
 The convenient phase-space parametrization of Petriello, 2003 was used to translate this to a cross-section.

 The generator outputs approximately equal quantities of each event type.
 In future releases this may become a user-selectable parameter.
 All generated events must be examined in order to determine electron rates, i.e., one cannot simply look at the bremsstrahlung events because these do not account for photons of energy less than dE.

+===	Compiling and Running	===

+You will need installations of ROOT and CMAKE.
+In the directory RadMoller_1.0, run the commands:

+mkdir build
+cd build
+cmake ..
+make
+./RadMoller [nEve]

+where [nEve] is the desired number of events.
+It is recommended to keep this in sets of less than ~(a few)*10^6 in order to prevent output file sizes from becoming unreasonable.
+Generation of such a number of events typically takes less than a minute.

 ===	Usage		===